 I am an historian, curator, writer and educator based in Melbourne and Brisbane, Australia.
 Ever since I was a child, I have been fascinated by stories, people and images from the past.
-Over the past eight years, I have channelled my dual passions for the arts and social history into creative and academic projects at the State Library of Queensland, the Queensland Supreme Court Library, the Fryer Library, the University of Queensland and the Sisters of Mercy Brisbane.
+Over the past eight years, I have channelled my dual passions for the arts and social history into creative and academic projects at the National Gallery of Victoria, Deakin University, the State Library of Queensland, the Queensland Supreme Court Library, the Fryer Library, the University of Queensland and the Sisters of Mercy Brisbane.

 From 2015 to 2016 I worked at the Supreme Court Library Queensland, developing, researching and delivering exhibitions, publications and events based on contemporary and historical legal and justice issues.
 This role incorporated collaborations with researchers and scholars throughout Australia, and active engagement with the academic, community and arts sectors.